-Companies to report on their country-specific tax footprint, aggressive tax planning is not accepted
+New, separate statement on corporate social responsibility Companies to report on their country-specific tax footprint, aggressive tax planning is not Companies to report to the annual general meetings on the attainment of measurable corporate social responsibility goals accepted

 Values provide the foundation on which all decision-making is based.
 State-owned companies must set an example when it comes to value leadership and corporate social responsibility as part of the values determined for the company.
 Underlying this concept is the idea that the success of a company is largely determined by the success of the community in which it operates.